Darwin Airline lodges complaint about SWISS to competition body

-ZURICH (Reuters) - Switzerland’s Darwin Airline said on Tuesday it had lodged a formal complaint with the country’s competition commission over alleged anti-competitive behavior by Lufthansa-owned Swiss International Air Lines (SWISS).
+ZURICH, Dec 23 (Reuters) - Switzerland’s Darwin Airline said on Tuesday it had lodged a formal complaint with the country’s competition commission over alleged anti-competitive behaviour by Lufthansa-owned Swiss International Air Lines (SWISS).

 Etihad Airways of the United Arab Emirates is in the process of buying a 33.3 percent stake in Darwin which has already rebranded itself Etihad Regional.